Ajay-207/JobQuest/README.md

-JobQuest is a web application that facilitates seamless interaction between employers and job seekers.
+JobQuest is a (Job Search) web application that facilitates seamless interaction between employers and job seekers.
 Employers can post job listings, and job seekers can browse and apply for jobs, creating a streamlined job search experience.